Tyler Jacobson

 Tyler Jacobson is an American science fiction and fantasy artist and illustrator.

 Career

 His work has been featured in publications by Wizards of the Coast, Simon & Schuster, TOR, Entertainment Weekly, Rolling Stone, Texas Monthly, Men’s Journal, Runner's World, The Weekly Standard, and Scientific American.
+He is also known as a mainstream artist for contributions to several popular publications, including the oil painting Last Days of The Comanches featured in Texas Monthly.